20250317-Java-AWS/Notes/Notes/AWS CLF-C02/development_messagine_deployment.md

  - Supports programming languages like Java, .NET, PHP, Node, Python, Ruby, and Go.
  - Supports technologies like Tomcat, IIS, Nginx, and Docker
  - Also handles updates, monitoring, and health checking

+## X-Ray
+ - Monitors and health of distributed applications
+ - service map provides an end-to-end view of requests as they travel through the application
+ - This can heklp troubleshoot connectivity and performance issues in the application